- Download our Moving to the USA Guide (PDF)

 Violent crime is more of a concern in city centres than in suburban and rural communities.
-However, poorer neighbourhoods where crime is more common are avoidable, and downtown areas and business districts are generally safe.
-Expats in the US should become familiar with ‘good’ and ‘bad’ sections of cities before they rent or buy property.
+Poorer neighbourhoods, where crime is more common, are avoidable, and downtown areas and business districts are generally safe.
+Expats in the US should become familiar with the ‘good’ and ‘bad’ sections of cities before they rent or buy property.

 Basic safety precautions which would be practised elsewhere in the world should be followed here too, such as avoiding walking alone through less busy areas of the city at night.

 Terrorism in the USA